sergeynordicresults/sergeynordicresults.github.io/index.md

     d. destroy original body (without this the process would be called a "cloning")

 <details><pre>
-  I believe, the thought process of a new human will start from where the old body stopped thinking, because the memory is just a ratio of Calcium to Potassium (for example, dont remember), (neuron is just a number from 0.0 to 1.0, yes, unlike the previous example it stores state just like axon too, if average signal value is more than neuron state THEN signal is passed to other axons for example)
+  I believe, the thought process of a new human will start from where the old body stopped thinking, because the memory is just a ratio of Calcium to Potassium (for example, don't remember), (neuron is just a number from 0.0 to 1.0, yes, unlike the previous example it stores state just like axon too, if average signal value is more than neuron state THEN signal is passed to other axons for example)

   NOTE that teleporation is not like a quantum teleporation of electrons
 </pre></details>